johannesbottcher/templateConfusion/README.md

-One of those fixed templates is the [Thesis Template by Sunil Patel](http://www.sunilpatel.co.uk/thesis-template/) which i think we all are familiar with to some extend. .From the FAQ section of the web site
+One of those fixed templates is the [Thesis Template by Sunil Patel](http://www.sunilpatel.co.uk/thesis-template/) which i think we all are familiar with to some extend.
+From the FAQ section of the web site

 > Why do I need to use this LaTeX Thesis Template?